Sir William C. Macdonald Professor

 - Law Clerk to the Hon.
 Mr. Justice John Sopinka, Supreme Court of Canada, (1990-1991)

 Areas of Interest

-Private law, especially the law governing unjust enrichment, corporations, loyalty and trusts, and gifts, including the philosophical foundations of private law.
+Private law in common law and civil law, especially the law governing unjust enrichment, loyalty and trusts, succession, and gifts, including the philosophical foundations of private law.